Crowdsource: Creative Seders

 Look here for children's books to incorporate into your seder, or just to set the mood!
 Books for Children.
 And if you'd like to tap into the resources of PJ Library for creating engaging seders, check here.

 What is Kosher for Passover, according to the Rabbinical Assembly, CRC, OU and others?
-Check here to begin making your shopping list.
+Check here to begin making your shopping list (assembled by Sue Fendrick).

 And how do I make my home Kosher for Passover?
 And why?
 Check here for an easy to follow guide (shared by Brent Spodek & Beacon Hebrew Alliance)